goooooouwa/writings/_posts/career/2019-03-27-resume-2019-english.md

   * Facilitaing all kinds of scrum meetings like sprint planning, backlog refinement, retrospective and showcases.
   * Ensuring stable delivery during project migration period

-Besides ensuring the successful production release of Digital API 1.0, I also have a habit of consistently improving our process and ways of working, including:
+Besides ensuring the successful production release of Digital API, I also have a habit of consistently improving our process and ways of working, including:

   * Revised our story template and Definition of Done, which unifies every checkpoint spreading across multiple sub-tasks into one single checklist.
 This makes it much easier to gaining context and work progress of every story.
   * Continuiously improve our backlog by elimilating the use of sub-tasks to manage different aspects of story ticket, which greatly reduced our number of tickets in backlog (from 180 tickets to 40)